Jason2Brownlee/blog/content/posts/read-too-much.md

 But rather than get all riled up, I just shrug.
 In fact, I'd be happy to read more of his books.

 I see it all as entertainment.
-Something to consume.
+Something to consume and think about.
 It may as well be a scifi book.

 In fact, that is exactly how I was thinking of it, as a cool "fiction dressed as non-fiction".